DeepLearnXMU/VNMT/README.md

 ```
 That's it!

-*Notice that our test and deveopment set is the NIST dataset, which follow the `sgm` format!*
+*Notice that our test and deveopment set is the NIST dataset, which follow the `sgm` format!
+Please see the `work/data/dev` for example.*

 For any comments or questions, please email <a href="mailto:zb@stu.xmu.edu.cn">Biao Zhang</a>.